Ridvan Yilmaz to Rangers explained - personal terms agreed

 Yilmaz has been with Besiktas for all his career, emerging through the youth ranks since he joined the club in 2009.

-Since he made his professional debut against Caykur Rizespor as a late sub on 8 April 2019, the young defender has gone on to win the league title in the 20/21 season.
+Since making his professional debut against Caykur Rizespor as a late substitute in April 2019, the young defender has gone on to win the league title in the 20/21 season.

-Over his near-three years in the first team, Yilmaz has accumulated 52 domestic appearances including four goals.
+Over his near-three year stint in the first-team, Yilmaz has accumulated 52 domestic appearances including four goals.

 A number of reliable football journalists and news organisations have confirmed that Ridvan Yilmaz’s move to Rangers is not a matter of if but when.